 Join Louise Bethune, America's first female architect and designer of the Hotel Lafayette on an entertaining journey of discovery.
 Experience Buffalo's grand homes, Allentown and the stunning Richardson Complex, formerly known as the Buffalo Asylum for the Insane.
 Our 90 minute tour covers:

 Tickets are $23 per person.
 Tours operate May through October.
-More information and ticket reservations are available by clicking the RESERVATIONS button.
+More information and ticket reservations are available by clicking the RESERVATIONS button or by downloading this document.

 Offered most days of the week and weekends